kpudlik/ngx-reactive-decorators/README.md

 Set of decarators for Angular to make it more delarative and reactive.

 ## Getting started
-Use `npm install --save ngx-reactive-decorators` or `yarn add ngx-reactive-decorators`
+npm: `npm install --save ngx-reactive-decorators`

+yarn: `yarn add ngx-reactive-decorators`

 Then import decorators in file where you want to use it:

 `import { InputObservable } from 'ngx-reactive-decorators'`

 ## Reasoning behind